-Most product consultants come from one world.
-This one comes from several.
+Most consultants come from one world.
+This one comes from several — including yours.

-The career started working with live sound systems at 16 — and learning fast that working for yourself beats working for someone else.
+It started with live sound systems at 16 — and the fast realization that working for yourself beats working for someone else.
 That turned into a touring sound & lighting company working with bands like Nine Inch Nails, Metallica, B.B.
 King, and many more.

 Then the internet showed up.

 CoffeeCup, one of the first HTML editors ever made, came next — 14 years, roughly 60 software products, and a web hosting company that grew to over 25,000 customers in less than 18 months.
 Both businesses were sold.
-After that focus turned to building a multi-million dollar product strategy and design consultancy.
+After that came Nine Labs, a product strategy and design consultancy with a particular focus on travel and hospitality — serving hotel groups, travel tech companies, and F&B brands that needed product leadership they couldn't hire full-time.

-Along the way: J authored Loops: Building Products with Clarity & Confidence — the book that lays out the framework for successful product strategy.
-He completed an executive MBA program through Wharton Business School's Executive Education, served as an advisor to Georgia Tech's Advanced Technology Development Center, and spoke at conferences and workshops around the world.
+Along the way: Writing Loops: Building Products with Clarity & Confidence — the book behind every engagement.
+An executive MBA program through Wharton Business School's Executive Education.
+An advisor role at Georgia Tech's Advanced Technology Development Center.
+Speaking at conferences and workshops on four continents.

 The thread through all of it